Pseudomonas aeruginosa

 Why is the presence of Pseudomonas aeruginosa in drinking water particularly dangerous in hospitals?

 Pseudomonas aeruginosa is an opportunistic pathogen, capable of causing severe (even fatal) infections in vulnerable individuals or those with health conditions that increase susceptibility to infections such as those caused by Pseudomonas.
-Therefore, its presence in drinking water represents a significant concern in hospitals and other facilities that house high-risk individuals.
+Therefore, its presence in drinking water represents a significant concern in hospitals and other facilities that host high-risk individuals.

 Additionally, this microorganism is frequently a carrier of antibiotic resistance, further elevating the risk in healthcare settings.